 - Vanilla Extract

 See recipe card for quantities.

 How to make vegan vanilla pudding from scratch

-Add the cornstarch and 2 tablespoons of the soy milk to a saucepan.
+Add the cornstarch and 2 tablespoons of the soy milk to a medium saucepan.

 Whisk thoroughly until no lumps remain.